blueDog-Consulting/website/content/_index.md

 # Developer Relations and Community consulting

-We're here to help your company build a solid DevRel and Community program, as well as improve the Developer Experience with your tools and products.
+We offer a variety of services geared towards helping your company build a solid DevRel and Community program, or improve the Developer Experience with your tools and products.
+Reach out and let us know how we can help.